 Eligible post-secondary institutions can now apply for funding to design and deliver university- and college-level courses tailored for First Nations and Inuit students.
-Proposals will be accepted in two intakes: those received by March 31, 2104, and by April 30, 2014.
+Proposals will be accepted in two intakes: March 31, 2014, and April 30, 2014.

 This program is specifically for post-secondary institutions.
 If you are a post-secondary student looking for information on programs, please visit the Post-Secondary Education section of this website.

 - Post-Secondary Partnerships Program – General information